KyoheiG3/async_zone/README.md

 ### ErrorBoundary

 `ErrorBoundary` catches errors from child widgets and displays fallback UI instead of crashing.
-This is inspired by React's Error Boundaries.
+This is inspired by React's Error Boundary.

 **Important:** Only errors thrown from the `build()` method of `ZoneWidget` or `StatefulZoneWidget` will be caught.